Heatblur-Simulations/f-4e-manual/src/procedures/taxi.md

 | 3.     | (P-WSO) Flight Instruments | CHECK          |
 | 4.     | (P-WSO) Oxygen Diluter | AS REQUIRED        |

-> 💡 Taxi with canopies full open or full closed; with
+> 🟡 CAUTION: Taxi with canopies full open or full closed; with
 > the canopies open, maintain taxi speeds below 60
 > knots to prevent damage to the canopy operating
 > mechanism.

-> 💡 Adequate distance between aircraft must be
+> 🟡 CAUTION: Adequate distance between aircraft must be
 > maintained during formation taxi.
 An open
 > canopy may be damaged by engine exhaust blast.

-> 💡 While taxiing during high gross weight
+> 🟡 CAUTION: While taxiing during high gross weight
 > conditions, the turning radius should be
 > increased to relieve excessive side loads on the
 > main landing gear struts, wheels, and tires.